bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/05-Local-Storage/README.md

 # 🐛 Object Not Saving as String Using localStorage

-Work with a partner to implement the following user story:
+Work with a partner to resolve the following issue(s):

 * As a developer, I want to save the information from a form as an object using `localStorage`.